False Claims Act Statute of Limitations

 In those FCA cases prosecuted by the federal government, the statute of limitations shifts to three years, although this is not calculated from the date the false claim was submitted.
 Instead, it's three years from the date when the U.S. official in a position to take action on the false claim knows or reasonably should be able to know the material facts of the case.

-In those cases where the fraudulence of a claim is not evident at the time of submittal, this three year statute of limitations could end up being quite distant from the actual submission date of the fraudulent claim.
+In cases where the fraud is not evident at the time of submittal, the three-year statute of limitations could end up being further from the actual submission date of the fraudulent claim.
 Because of this, the FCA ultimately places an outer limit on FCA filings as no cases can be filed over ten years from when the fraudulent claim was submitted.

-The FCA presents unique opportunities for individuals to not only help detect and remedy fraud on the federal government, but also to earn a reward in the process.
+The FCA presents unique opportunities for individuals to not only help detect and remedy fraud in the federal government but also to earn a reward in the process.
 However, along with the False Claims Act statute of limitations, there are other restrictions on who can file FCA claims.
-Learn more about your rights under the FCA by speaking with a whistleblower-qui tam attorney near you today.
+Learn more about your rights under the FCA by speaking with a whistleblower-qui tam attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.